-- 21.7.
-The transaction documentation shall clearly specify: - (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers;

-- 51. The transaction documentation shall clearly specify: - (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers;

-See STS-securitisation

-For the purpose of compliance with the requirements stemming from article 21(7) of the STS Regulation, the contractual obligations, duties and responsibilities of the Servicer are set forth in the Servicing Agreement (including the processes and responsibilities to ensure that a substitute servicer shall be appointed upon the occurrence of a termination event under the Servicing Agreement), a summary of which is included in section 7.5 (Servicing Agreement), the contractual obligations, duties and responsibilities of the Issuer Administrator are set forth in the Administration Agreement, a summary of which is included in section 3.6 (Administrator) and 5.7 (Administration Agreement), the contractual obligations, duties and responsibilities of the Security Trustee are set forth in the Trust Deed, a summary of which is included in section 3.3 (Security Trustee) and section 4.1 (Terms and Conditions), the provisions that ensure the replacement of the Cash Advance Facility Provider are set forth in the Cash Advance Facility Agreement (see also section 5.5 (Liquidity support)), the provisions that ensure the replacement of the Issuer Account Bank are set forth in the Issuer Account Agreement (see also section 5.6 (Issuer Accounts)) and the relevant rating triggers for potential replacements are set forth in the definition of Requisite Credit Rating.
+Legislative text BACK TO TABLE OF CONTENT Article 21 - Requirements relating to standardisation 21.7.
+The transaction documentation shall clearly specify: (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and l other ancillary service providers; STS criteria 51.
+The transaction documentation shall clearly specify: (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; Verified?
+Yes PCS Comment "(r) For the purpose of compliance with the requirements stemming from article 21(7) of the STS Reservicing Agreement (including the processes and responsibilities to ensure that a substitute servic summary of which is included in section 7.5 (Servicing Agreement), the contractual obligations, duti summary of which is included in section 3.6 (Administrator) and 5.7 (Administration Agreement), the Deed, a summary of which is included in section 3.3 (Security Trustee) and section 4.1 (Terms and set forth in the Cash Advance Facility Agreement (see also section 5.5 (Liquidity support)), the prov Agreement (see also section 5.6 (Issuer Accounts)) and the relevant rating triggers for potential rep Servicer: section 7.5.
+Ser shall be appointed upon the occurrence of a termination event under the Servicing Agreement ies and responsibilities of the Issuer Administrator are set forth in the Administration Agreement, e contractual obligations, duties and responsibilities of the Security Trustee are set forth in the Tru I Conditions), the provisions that ensure the replacement of the Cash Advance Facility Provider al visions that ensure the replacement of the Issuer Account Bank are set forth in the Issuer Account Issuer Administrator: section 3.6 and section 5.7 Security Trustee: section 3.3 and Terms and Conditions 4.1, cites Trust Deed.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Transaction Documentation (Article 21 (7)) 63.
+The objective of this criterion is to help provide full transparency to investors, assist investors in t in cash flow collections and servicing, as well as to provide investors with certainty about the replac 64.

-Servicer - section 7.5.

-Issuer Administrator section 3.6 and section 5.7

-Security Trustee 3.3 and Terms and Conditions 4.1, cites Trust Deed.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Transaction Documentation (Article 21 (7))

-- 63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction. - 64.
 This criterion is considered sufficiently clear and no further guidance is considered necessary.

-21.7.
-The transaction documentation shall clearly specify:

-- (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; - (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and

-52. (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and

-See section 7.5 - substitute servicer requirement.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines

-Transaction Documentation (Article 21 (7))

-- 63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction. - 64.
-This criterion is considered sufficiently clear and no further guidance is considered necessary.
+BACK TO TABLE OF CONTENTS 52 Legislative text Article 21 - Requirements relating to standardisation 21.7.
+The transaction documentation shall clearly specify: (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and STS criteria 52. (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and Verified?
+Yes PCS Comment See section 7.5 - substitute servicer requirement.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Transaction Documentation (Article 21 (7)) 63.
+The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction.
+64. This criterion is considered sufficiently clear and no further guidance is considered necessary.
+EBA Final non-ABCP STS Guidelines